pct960/pct960.github.io/misc.md

 ## About my name

-My full name is actually Poorna Chandra Tejasvi Girish Kumar Kashi.
-There's a story behind why it's so long but this is not the place for it.
-My family and very close friends know me as "Tejasvi", and the rest as "Poorna".
-For professional purposes, I've been using the latter and I prefer it that way.
+My earlier full name used to be "Poorna Chandra Tejasvi Girish Kumar Kashi".
+As it was inconveniently long for most purposes, I have legally shortened it to "Tejasvi Kashi".
+I now prefer "Tejasvi" as my first name.
+Those who know me as "Poorna" can continue addressing me so.
+Close friends and family anyway knew me as "Tejasvi" from the beginning.